southerncoder/memorizz/src/memorizz/long_term_memory/semantic/README.md

 - **Vector search**: Leverage embeddings for similarity-based knowledge discovery
 - **Namespace organization**: Categorize knowledge by domains or topics
 - **Memory scoping**: Attach knowledge bases to specific agents or sessions
+- **Entity memory**: Maintain structured profiles (attribute–value pairs and relations) for people, organizations, and other key entities

 ## Usage